Buying Vs Renting in NYC: What’s Your Best Option?

 You Can Save Money

-Since it takes time to build up equity in your home, one of the biggest questions you need to ask yourself is “What’s my timeline?”
+Since building up equity in your home takes time, one of the biggest questions you must ask yourself is, "What's my timeline?"

-Most experts agree that you should look five to seven years out before purchasing a home.
+Most experts agree that you should look five to seven years before purchasing a home.

-If you think it’s likely you might move within that time frame, maybe because of a career or family change, then it is smarter to rent instead.
+If you think it's likely you might move within that time frame, maybe because of a career or family change, then it is wiser to rent instead.

 Given long enough, the benefits of buying win over renting, however.

-In order to purchase an apartment in NYC, you’ll have to pay a number of different fees, like insurance, closing costs, and broker fees.
+To purchase an apartment in NYC, you'll have to pay several different fees, like insurance, closing costs, and broker fees.

 Usually, these fees add up to about 10% of the purchase price.